UK construction businesses remain relatively guarded about their long-term growth prospects, according to research from Santander Corporate Banking.

 Smaller companies are most optimistic about their growth prospects with the average company with a turnover of less than £500,000 expecting to grow their business three-fold (by 202%) over the next five years.
 However, larger companies also have ambitious expansion plans, with businesses turning over between £5million and £20million expecting to grow by an average of 86%.

-Businesses in Scotland and Northern Ireland are most optimistic about their growth prospects over the next five years, expecting to grow by 194% on average.
+Businesses in Scotland and Northern the UK are most optimistic about their growth prospects over the next five years, expecting to grow by 194% on average.
 Businesses in the South East (136%) and South Wales and the South West (123%) also show strong levels of optimism.
 However, businesses in the North West, West Midlands and North Wales are less optimistic, expecting to grow by around 50% over the same period.